-This section is intended to give shareholders of the Company a description of the policies, programs and decisions regarding compensation of the NEOs (as hereinafter defined) for the fiscal year ended December 31, 2022.
-In this Circular, the term "NEO(s)" individually and collectively refers to the Chief Executive Officer, the Chief Financial Officer and the Company's three (3) most highly paid executive officers at the end of the most recently completed financial year of the Company, namely: the Vice-President of Supply Chain, the Vice-President of Electrification Business and the General Counsel and Corporate Secretary.
-Although this section essentially aims to describe the compensation policies and programs for NEOs, these programs also apply to the other members of management of the Company.
-Unless otherwise indicated, the information disclosed in this section is up to date as at December 31, 2022.
+This section is intended to give shareholders of the Company a description of the policies, programs and decisions regarding compensation of the NEOs (as hereinafter defined) for the fiscal year ended December 31, 2023.
+In this Circular, the term "NEO(s)" individually and collectively refers to the Chief Executive Officer, the Chief Financial Officer and the Company's three (3) most highly paid executive officers at the end of the most recently completed financial year of the Company, namely: the Vice-President and Chief Technology Officer, the Vice-President of Electrification Business and the General Counsel and Corporate Secretary.
+Although this section essentially aims to describe the compensation policies and programs for NEOs, these programs also apply to the other members of management of the